sebastianspicker/chronikwerk/docs/deploy.md

 # Deployment

 This project ships production-oriented Docker and Docker Compose artifacts.
+Use one external environment file for both Compose interpolation and the container;
+set `ARCHIVER_ENV_FILE` in that file to its installed path.

 ## Prerequisites